 Who I Am

-I'm a former assistant professor in psychology and neuroscience, and now a senior research scientist in cardiovascular medicine and AI.
-Over the past 15+ years, I’ve built a career that bridges disciplines—publishing more than 25 peer-reviewed studies in journals like The Lancet Digital Health and The Journal of Neuroscience, and co-authoring an NIH grant that scored in the 2nd percentile.
+I'm a former assistant professor in psychology and neuroscience, and now a principal AI scientist in cardiovascular medicine.
+Over the past 15+ years, I’ve built a career that bridges disciplines—publishing more than 25 peer-reviewed studies in journals like The Lancet Digital Health and The Journal of Neuroscience, and co-leading an NIH grant that scored in the 2nd percentile.

 Throughout this time, I’ve become a go-to person for early-career scientists looking for clear and honest feedback on their writing and career direction.
 Their trust means a lot to me, because I’ve been there too.